 Open Budget Index | International Budget Partnership Open Budget Index |

-E-Government Index | United Nations E-Government Development Index |
+E-government Index | United Nations E-government Development Index |

 Transparent laws with predictable enforcement | V-Dem Institute Varieties of Democracy |